folio-org/fqm-tools/docs/generation/06-testing.md

 ## Next steps

-Congratulations, you are done with the guided tutorial!
-Next up, check out the other documentation files in this folder, such as the [configuration reference](config-schema.md) and the [field schema reference](field-schema.md).
+Now that you have the basics down, check out the other documentation files in this folder, such as the [configuration reference](config-schema.md) and the [field schema reference](field-schema.md).
 These will help you understand how to customize your entity types and fields further, unlocking the true potential of FQM!

-Once your entity types are in good shape, please submit them to Corsair.
-To do this, clone [FQMTOOL-9](https://folio-org.atlassian.net/browse/FQMTOOL-9), following all of the instructions in the ticket.
-Once it's ready, move it to `Open` and reach out to Corsair to get it scheduled!
+Once your entity types are in good shape, you can submit them to Corsair for initial inclusion in FQM.
+When you're ready, click here to [learn about submitting and maintaining your entity types](07-maintenance.md).